 The condition of the body is important.
 Rust and age will weaken the structural integrity of the walls and most importantly the floor.
 Not only can an old, worn body be unsightly, but it can also spook the horses when they feel the floor give under the pressure of their weight.

 For operators that passed their driving test before January 1997 can operate a vehicle that weighs up to 7.5 tonne.
 If the driving test was taken after January 1997, a 3.5 tonne horsebox is the biggest that can legally be allowed to drive with a standard B category driving licence.
 A 3.5 tonne horsebox is usually stalled for two horses, and it tends to be mainly rear facing and has a side ramp.

 Checking over a horsebox for sale

-Once the vehicle is purchased the owner must also have horsebox insurance UK.
+Once the vehicle is purchased, the owner must also take out insurance.
 This can be categorized as social and domestic if you are only transporting your horses.
-If you plan to transport horses for a fee than a commercial insurance policy will be required.
+If you plan to transport horses for a fee, then a commercial hire for reward insurance policy will be required.
 This is further explained on the UK government website guidance for horsebox and trailer owners.